madengr/ham2mon/README.md

 `CTRL-C = quit`

-The following is an example of the option switches for RTL2832U.
-Note the sample rate, squelch, and threshold have changed to reflect the reduced (8-bit) dynamic range of the RTL dongles compared to Ettus SDRs.
-In addition, these devices have poor IMD and image suppression, so strong signals may cause false demodulator locks:

-./ham2mon.py -a "rtl" -n 4 -f 145E6 -r 2E6 -g 20 -s -40 -v 0 -t 30 -w

 The high speed signal processing is done in GR and the logic & control in Python.
 There are no custom GR blocks.
 The GUI is written in Curses and is meant to be lightweight.
 See the video for a basic overview.
 I attempted to make the program very object oriented and “Pythonic”.
 Each module runs on it's own for testing purposes.